 After you define your corporate goal, you can then establish the most effective processes to achieve those results.
 Your sales effectiveness will relate to the processes and tasks that get you the sales output you desire.

 Don’t confuse sales force efficiency and sales force effectiveness.
-Sales efficiency refers to a person (or team’s) ability to complete a task with a minimal amount of energy, efforts, money, or time.
+Sales efficiency refers to a person’s (or team’s) ability to complete a task with a minimal amount of energy, effort, money, or time.
 It speaks to how well a person completes a task.